 A Word About Hooping:

 The embroidery machine I use is considered “semi-commercial” and has ten needles.
 I have many sizes of hoops in order to select the best one for the project.
 Except for jumbo designs such as jacket backs, the largest hoop is 360 mm x 200 mm, with a maximum sewing field of approximately 13″ x 8.”
 An atarah blessing must be stitched in one continuous line and text contains more letters than will fit in a 13″ area.
 Therefore, the fabric must be moved, the text re-aligned at the baseline and and re-hooped — in some cases, 3 times.
 The photo below will give you an idea of the process.

 As you can see, based on the type style and size of the text, only part of the text will fit.
 The rest of the blessing is done in the second hooping.
-End designs are done the third time and then the excess fabric is trimmed evenly on both sides, folded and pressed.
+End designs are stitched the third time and then the excess fabric is trimmed evenly on both sides, folded and pressed.
 An outline or decorative stitch cannot be done at the top and bottom because even a 1 mm difference in re-alignment will be enough to make the continuation not match up.

 In order to have enough fabric for re-hooping and trimming, DO NOT pre-cut your fabric.
 You will have to send me a 6″ high strip that is the full width of the bolt (usually 44″.)

 The subject of stitch types has come up pretty often, so here’s some information that should help you decide on what type of stitch will look best for your design.